StarkitRobots/hl_kid_public/README.md

 Clone the latest stable release of `workspace` repository and move to it:

-    git clone -b final_2018 https://github.com/rhoban/workspace.git
+    git clone -b final_2018 https://github.com/starkit/workspace.git
     cd workspace

 Then, run the setup:

     ./workspace setup

-You can then install the latest stable release of all the rhoban source code:
+You can then install the latest stable release of all the starkit source code:
-Note: You should make a fork of rhoban/environments_public in order to have the configuration for your own robots.
+Note: You should make a fork of starkit/environments_public in order to have the configuration for your own robots.

     ./workspace install StarkitRobots/hl_kid_public.git
     ./workspace install StarkitRobots/environments_starkit.git
-    ./workspace install rhoban/monitoring_robocup.git
+    ./workspace install starkit/monitoring_robocup.git
     ./workspace git checkout final_2018
     ln -sf  src/starkitrobots/environments_starkit/ env